 This section should provide a description of the EIS process steps, timing and decisions to be made for relevant stages of the project.
+A brief description should be provided of studies or surveys that have been undertaken for the purposes of developing the project and preparing the EIS.
+This should include reference to relevant baseline studies or investigations undertaken previously.
 This section should also indicate how the consultation process (which will be described in detail in section 1.5) would integrate with the other components of the impact assessment, including the stages, timing and mechanisms for public input and participation.

 The information in this section is required to ensure:

-- relevant legislation is addressed; - · readers are informed of the process to be followed; and - stakeholders are aware of any opportunities for input and participation.
+- relevant legislation is addressed; - readers are informed of the process to be followed; and - stakeholders are aware of any opportunities for input and participation.